Tuvalu at the Olympics: 2008 Summer Olympics

 Tuvalu sent three athletes to the 2008 Summer Olympics: two in athletics and one in weightlifting.
 Both Okilani Tinilau and Asenate Manoa set national records in the 100 metres, with times of 11.48 and 14.05 respectively.
 They were both eliminated in the first heat.
 Logona Esau finished 21st in the men's −69 kg competition.

 2012 Summer Olympics

 Three Tuvaluan competitors represented the country at the 2012 Olympics.
-Weightlifter Tuau Lapua Lapua finished the highest of the Tuvaluan competitors with a 11th place finish in the Men's −62 kg event, finishing with a score of 243.
+Weightlifter Tuau Lapua Lapua finished the highest of the Tuvaluan competitors with an 11th place finish in the Men's −62 kg event, finishing with a score of 243.
 Tavevele Noa and Asenate Manoa were both eliminated in the first heats of the 100 metres, and Manoa set a national record in the women's 100 metres.

 2016 Summer Olympics

 One athlete competed for Tuvalu in the 2016 Summer Olympics, the only country to send one delegate.
 Etimoni Timuani competed in the 100 metres, finishing seventh in his heat.
 He did not advance to the next round.